shimotoriharuki/STM32DynamixelController/README.md

 # STM32DynamixelController

 You can use STM32 to communicate with Dynamixel.
+See example for a detailed usage [example.cpp](https://github.com/shimotoriharuki/STM32DynamixelController/blob/master/Core/Src/example.cpp).

 # Prerequisites